3cqs-coder/SymBot/docs/README.md

 - **no AI** — a plain deterministic check that runs with no AI provider at all.
 - **AI optional** — runs without AI, but offers an Enhance with AI checkbox that adds a short AI-written summary over the same result when a provider is available.

-Three recipes ship today, all read-only and needing no AI:
+Four recipes ship today, all read-only and needing no AI:

 - **Error sentinel** — scans the logs on a schedule and alerts you only when an error type is *new* or *spiking* versus the previous days; silent when everything is normal.
 - **Drawdown sentinel** — alerts you when an open deal is underwater past a threshold or its safety-order ladder is nearly exhausted; quiet when everything is healthy.
 This one is AI-optional — tick *Enhance with AI* to append a short written summary.
-- **Resource sentinel** — samples the host machine's disk, memory and CPU on a schedule and alerts you only when one crosses a warning threshold (running low on disk, near out of memory, or CPU-saturated); quiet when everything is healthy.
+- **Resource sentinel** — samples the host machine's disk, memory and CPU, plus the instance's event-loop responsiveness, on a schedule and alerts you only when one crosses a warning threshold (running low on disk, near out of memory, CPU-saturated, or the event loop blocked); quiet when everything is healthy.
 It uses only built-in system stats — nothing extra to install — and works on Linux, macOS and Windows.
 Memory alerts use true *available* memory on Linux and Windows; macOS does not expose that to a pure check, so there the memory figure is shown but not alerted on.
-Because it reads the host, in a Hub (several instances on one machine) enabling it on a single instance covers them all.
+The event-loop check measures how long the loop was kept waiting, so it catches a stray synchronous call before it can slip the trading loop's timing.
+Disk, memory and CPU read the host, so in a Hub (several instances on one machine) enabling the sentinel on a single instance covers the host for those; the event-loop check is specific to the instance it runs on, so enable it on each instance you want watched.
+- **Performance report** — sends a scheduled summary of your realized trading performance over a look-back window (default the last 24 hours): deals closed, realized profit, win rate, average result, average duration, and your best and worst deal, followed by a snapshot of your current open positions.
+Unlike the sentinels it is a digest, not an alert, so it arrives on every run; set *skip when empty* if you would rather it stay quiet on a period where nothing closed.
+It reads only your closed-deal history and cached figures — no exchange calls on the schedule — so it can never slow the trading loop.
+Each instance reports its own performance, titled with the instance name, so in a Hub you can tell them apart.

 A recipe is just declarative data (a task type plus settings, carrying no account values), so the shipped set can grow over time; a newer version of a recipe never overwrites a task you have already added.